Constraining the strangeness enhancement scenario of the UHECR muon puzzle with LHC experiments: Method for Estimating Interaction Importance

 For a primary proton with energy $E_\text{prim}$, the \emph{gradient matrix} $\mathcal{D}$ is defined as

-The arguments are projectile type ($T_{\text{proj}} = $ proton, neutron, $\pi^\pm$, and $K^\pm$), projectile energy ($E_{\text{proj}}$) and $x_{\text{lab}} = E_{\text{sec}} / E_{\text{proj}}$, where projectile refers to any hadronic interaction involving hadrons including the interaction of the primary.
-The gradients were computed using a finite difference scheme, where each $c_{ij}$ of the yield matrices was individually perturbed with a small $\zeta = 0.005$ according to Eqs.~(\ref{eq:pi-mod}) and (\ref{eq:K-mod}) while excluding unphysical configurations $E_{\text{sec}} > E_{\text{proj}}$.
-The gradient $\partial N_\mu$ is computed as the relative change in the muon yield between the modified and unmodified matrices.
-We fixed $\zeta = 0.005$ for these derivative evaluations and verified that, for $x_{\text{lab}} > 10^{-4}$, the derivative matrix $\mathcal{D}$ is insensitive to the exact value of $\zeta$, indicating a linear response in this regime.
-As later explain in Sec.~\ref{sec:method_for_comparison}, the equivalent $\mathcal{D}$ for nuclei are obtained from a superposition approximation.
+The arguments are projectile type ($T_{\text{proj}} = $ proton, neutron, $\pi^\pm$, and $K^\pm$), projectile energy ($E_{\text{proj}}$) and $x_{\text{lab}} = E_{\text{sec}} / E_{\text{proj}}$, where projectile refers to any hadron initiating an interaction, including the primary particle.
+The gradients are computed using a finite difference scheme, where each $c_{ij}$ of the yield matrices is individually perturbed with a small $\zeta = 0.005$ according to Eqs.~(\ref{eq:pi-mod}) and (\ref{eq:K-mod}) while excluding unphysical configurations $E_{\text{sec}} > E_{\text{proj}}$.
+The gradient $\partial N_\mu/\partial \zeta$ is computed as the relative change in the muon yield between the modified and unmodified matrices.
+We fix $\zeta = 0.005$ for these derivative evaluations and verify that, for $x_{\text{lab}} > 10^{-4}$, the derivative matrix $\mathcal{D}$ is insensitive to the exact value of $\zeta$, indicating a linear response in this regime.
+As explained in Sect.~\ref{sec:method_for_comparison}, the equivalent $\mathcal{D}$ for nuclei is obtained from a superposition approximation.